Free shipping for 2 or more items (USA)

 When rheumatoid arthritis stiffness glues your joints shut overnight, the first attempt to turn often fails halfway — especially when jersey sheets grab at your clothing.
 Here's how to break the friction seal and reset.

-Quick answer: When RA stiffness locks your first turn, pause mid-attempt and do a friction reset: smooth any bunched clothing at contact points, shift your weight back to neutral, then restart with a 2cm hip slide before rotating — separating the movement into two distinct phases your joints can manage.
+Quick answer: When RA stiffness locks your first turn, pause mid-attempt and do a friction reset: smooth any bunched clothing at contact points, shift your weight back to neutral, then restart with a 2cm hip slide before rotating.
+Separating the movement into two distinct phases gives your joints something they can actually manage.

 Sleep Comfort